Seniors as Emergency Response Volunteers

 How can I become a volunteer?

-In British Columbia, the provincial government’s emergency social services support provides short-term or immediate assistance to residents forced to leave their homes due to fire, floods, earthquakes or other emergencies.
+In British Columbia, the provincial government’s Emergency Support Services provides immediate, short-term assistance to residents displaced from their homes due to fire, floods, earthquakes or other emergencies.

 How can I manage stress while volunteering?

 Being a volunteer in disasters and emergencies can be very stressful.
-You may help, or work with people who are very upset.
+You may help or work with people who are very upset.
 You may also work long hours in difficult situations.
-At the same time, you may have additional stress coping with your own personal response to an emergency, including loss of property, displacement, and trauma.
-This is the time to keep track of your health, both physically and mentally.
+At the same time, you may have more stress coping with your own personal response to an emergency.
+You may face the loss of property, displacement and trauma.
+This is the time to keep track of your physical and mental health.
 Seek support and advice from your supervisor if you feel you are not able to continue to volunteer.

 Should everyone volunteer in an emergency?

 Relying on volunteers during and after an emergency can place more stress or burden on those affected in your community.
 Everyone has a different reaction during emergencies or disasters.
 Everyone may not be able to help others at such times.
 Some people choose to focus on their own or their families’ needs.